-WP10:.
-Cellbiology of wax ester accumulation and mobilization in plants.
+WP10.
+Cellbiology of wax ester accumulation and mobilization in plants

 In order to utilise the wax esters as energy source in a germinating seed, they first have to be cleaved by a lipase to fatty acids and fatty alcohols.
-The fatty alcohols have then to be oxidized to fatty aldehydes by a fatty alcohol oxidase (FAO) and further converted to fatty acids by a fatty aldehyde dehydrogenase (FADH) before they can be shunted into beta-oxidation and thus be used for energy for the germinating seed.
-It was anticipated that this mobilization of wax esters could be a bottleneck for seed viability in transgenic plants accumulating wax esters.
+The fatty alcohols have then to be oxidised to fatty aldehydes by a fatty alcohol oxidase (FAO) and further converted to fatty acids by a fatty aldehyde dehydrogenase (FADH) before they can be shunted into beta-oxidation and thus be used for energy for the germinating seed.
+It was anticipated that this mobilisation of wax esters could be a bottleneck for seed viability in transgenic plants accumulating wax esters.
 Lipases, FAO and FADH genes highly expressed in germinating jojoba seeds were cloned.
-Proteomic analysis indicated that the FAO and FADH proteins can be detected on wax bodies, but they localized to the endoplasmic reticulum when they were expressed as amino-terminal green fluorescent protein fusions in tobacco (Nicotiana tabacum) leaves.
-The FAO and FADH genes were expressed in E. coli, purified and biochemically characterized.
-The recombinant proteins were active on very-long-chain fatty alcohol and fatty aldehyde substrates, respectively, and have biochemical properties consistent with those previously reported in jojoba cotyledons.
-Co-expression of jojoba FAO and FADH in Arabidopsis enhanced the in-vivo rate of fatty alcohol oxidation more than 4-fold.
-Taken together, the data suggest that jojoba FAO and FADH constitute the very-long-chain fatty alcohol oxidation pathway that is likely to be necessary for efficient WE mobilization following seed germination.
-This work has been published in Plant Physiology1.
+Proteomic analysis indicated that the FAO and FADH proteins can be detected on wax bodies, but they localised to the endoplasmic reticulum when they were expressed as amino-terminal green fluorescent protein fusions in tobacco (Nicotiana tabacum) leaves.
+The FAO and FADH genes were expressed in E. coli, purified and biochemically characterised.